Highland Park High School (Highland Park, Illinois): History

 For a period of approximately fourteen years following Highland Park High School's establishment in 1886, classes were held in the rooms over the Brand Brothers paint shop in downtown Highland Park.
 It has occupied the present site on Vine Avenue since 1900.
 Over the course of time, however, several additions have been constructed.
 In 2000, HPHS and its sister school, Deerfield High School underwent a two-year, $75 million renovation and expansion project.
 HPHS received several new additions and renovations with 130000 sqft renovated and 77000 sqft added.
 The additions and renovations were designed by Legat Architects and executed by VACALA Construction, Inc.

 Academics

-In 2013, Highland Park had an average composite ACT score of 25.2, and graduated 90.5% of its senior class.
+In 2025, Highland Park had an average composite ACT score of 27.1 and graduated 95.1% of its senior class.

-Highland Park High School has non native-English speaking students and a student population of 80% white, 15% Hispanic, 3% Asian and 2% African American.
+Highland Park High School has non native-English speaking students and a student population of 61.2% white, 29.8% Hispanic, 4.7% Two or More Races, 2.2% Asian, 1.7% Black, 0.3% American Indian/Alaska Native, & 0.2% Native Hawaiian/Pacific Islander.